top of page

 • Dec 10, 2025

-Blue background with text: "MRC Plumbing Solutions.
-GAS LEAK SAFETY.
-What Every North Texas Homeowner Should Know."
-Silver star graphic.
+Blue background featuring "MRC Plumbing Solutions" logo.
+Text: "Gas Leak Safety: What Every North Texas Homeowner Should Know."

 A gas leak is one of the most dangerous situations a homeowner can face.
 Whether you live in Plano, McKinney, Allen, Wylie, Murphy, Frisco, Garland, or anywhere in North Dallas, knowing the signs, risks, and emergency steps can protect your home and your family.
 Natural gas is safe when installed and maintained properly — but when a leak occurs, every second matters.